rmceoin/seoparse/README.md

 ## Notes

-When fetching the URLs by hand, it may be necessary to masqurade as Googlebot.
+When fetching the URLs by hand, it may be necessary to masquerade as Googlebot.

 ```bash
 wget -U "Googlebot/2.1 (+http://www.google.com/bot.html)" {URL}